tahayparker/CSInternalsGuide/content/pages/project-file.md

       Use [GitHub Copilot](https://github.com/features/copilot) to help you write code.
 Helps save time.

-      Free for students who have applied for the GitHub Education Pack . ou'll have to just prove that you're a student.
+      Free for students who have applied for the GitHub Education Pack .
+You'll have to just prove that you're a student.